SKaplanOfficial/PyXA/sphinx/source/tutorial/spotlight.rst

 Search by Date
 --------------
 PyXA also provides a mechanism to search Spotlight by date.
-To perform a simple date-based search, instantiate a :class:`XABase.XASpotlight` object and pass a :class:`datetime` object as an argument.
+To perform a simple date-based search, instantiate a :class:`~PyXA.XABase.XASpotlight` object and pass a :class:`datetime` object as an argument.
 This instructs PyXA to search for files created, added, or modified within the surrounding 24-hour period (plus or minus 12 hours from the supplied datetime).

     >>> import PyXA
     >>> from datetime import datetime